-This page lists suggestions and documents various ways in which to successfully address the (mostly) "gnightly gnashing of teeth" called by the poetic name of bruxism :-).
+This page lists suggestions and documents non-invasive ways in which to successfully address the (mostly) "gnightly gnashing of teeth" called by the poetic name of bruxism :-).

 According to Dr. med.
 Dietrich Klinghardt M.D., Ph.D. and other researchers, the neurotoxic mercury from dental amalgam fillings escapes via nervous pathways into other parts of the body, particularly the brain.
 Quote from a lecture by Dietrich Klinghardt M.D., Ph.D. and Dr. Patricia Kane Ph.D. held at the ETH Zurich in April 2003 (© translation by Healing Teeth Naturally, 2008):

-There are various relaxation routines (such as listening to guided meditations) that could help release the tension in the jaw area as well as introducing positive suggestions (such as before going to sleep) regarding restful sleep without teeth grinding.
+There are various relaxation routines (such as listening to guided meditations) that could help release the tension in the jaw area as well as introducing positive suggestions (e.g. before going to sleep) regarding restful sleep without teeth grinding.

 Even hypnotherapy can be successful at stopping teeth grinding by working with the subconscious to relieve stress, erase old and implant new patterns (as usual, great care in choosing whom to work with seems advisable if this approach is of interest to you).